JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 ```@example nondiff
 plot(cbrt)
 ```

-(derivative nonfinite and different on each side is not possible with a finite and defined primal.)
+s(derivative nonfinite and different on each side is not possible with a finite and defined primal.)
 ### Primal and derivative Non-finite and same on both sides
 ```@example nondiff
 plot(x->inv(x^2))